-The trades and treasures that brought people from distant regions to the African continent will be the topic on the next “MTSU On the Record” radio program.
+The trades and treasures that brought people from distant regions to the African continent were the topic of a recent “MTSU On the Record” radio program.

 Messier is co-director of the Moroccan-American Archaeological Project in Aghmat, Morocco.